What is Angel Investing and How does Angel Investing work?

 Let’s start with the easy one – why you should NOT angel invest.

 It’s no secret that most startups fail – citing US numbers, as much as 60-70% of startups fail within their first five years of operations, and less than 80% of startups actually survive past the first two years post-incorporation.
 So this directly translates to investors writing off their investments to zero!
 Angel investing is a subset of private investment, a direct opposite of public equity trading.
 There is no trading (in Southeast Asia, and limited secondary market in the USA) or market for such private investments.
 It’s different from owning and trading a listed company’s shares when you realise something is off.

 Some say that the amount you use for angel investing should be your “play money”.
 The way I put it to our AngelCentral members – if you would lose sleep for more than a week for the amount you need to write off, don’t angel invest.
-(Well, it’s impossible not to be upset.
-It’s hard-earned money after all) It’s ok to be upset for a day or two, but it’s not worth your mental or health cost if you would be upset for a longer period.
+It’s impossible not to be upset as it’s hard-earned money after all.
+It’s ok to be upset for a day or two, but it’s not worth your mental or health cost if you would be upset for a longer period.

 Also, no angel investing if your significant half would be very upset with you for losing the sum.
 Family and matrimonial peace most important. 家和万事兴！